 If you are interested in becoming a Petition Ministries Volunteer, the following is a description of the Prayer Petition Coordinator duties which will take place over a two month planning and execution period.
 Comprehensive online Webinar training is provided for all volunteers prior to the event planning stage.
-Please email us to request an introductory welcome packet and application today at email@example.com
+Please email us to request an introductory welcome packet today at email@example.com.

 Volunteer Job Description

 1. Work with Petition Memorial Coordinator in your region (determined by Petition Ministries) to recruit and assemble teams of intercessors, prayer warriors, and other like-minded individuals whose hearts are grieved because of the travesty of abortion in our land and our world.

 2. Attend online web-based seminar with Petition Ministries to receive training regarding the Prayer Petition method.

 3. Download PDF prayer manual in order to begin conducting training meetings with the assembled teams as far in advance of the Petition Memorial event as possible.